calvertwong/Code-Snippets/microservices-setup/container-module/README.md

 # Overview

-This repo is created as a reference to setup a container to consume and develop feature modules for a micro-frontend application.
+This repo **(TypeScript)** is created as a reference to setup a container to consume and develop feature modules for a micro-frontend application.

 # Take note